metablaster/WindowsFirewallRuleset/README.md

 Requirements details:

-- All operating systems 10.0 (Major 10, Minor 0) build 1809 and up are supported,
+- All operating systems 10.0 (Major 10, Minor 0) build 1809 and above are supported,
 but only those 64 bit editions listed in point 1 are actively tested.\
 A list of other untested but supported systems and features is in [The future](#the-future)
 - PowerShell "Core" is not built into Windows, you will need to install it separately\